-Buy businesses with long-term visibility the Warren Buffett way
+Winning with long-term visibility the Warren Buffett way

-One effective way of finding good companies is to ask whether their product or service will undergo any change over the next 10 years
+An effective way of finding good companies is to ask whether their product or service will undergo any change over the next 10 years

 By Research Desk | Apr 3, 2019

-The world's greatest investor Warren Buffett takes a long hard look at where a company will be 5 to 10 years from today.
-We show you how you can improve your stock returns if you follow Buffett.
+Investors who have come to the market in the last 10 years have only seen it go up.
+And yet, many of them do not think about the long-term demand for a company's products and its impact on stock returns.
+The world's greatest investor Warren Buffett's approach to investing essentially involves taking a long hard look at where a company will be 5 to 10 years from today.
+Here, we show you how you can improve your stock returns if you follow Buffett.

 'There are all kinds of important subjects that Charlie and I, we don't know anything about, and therefore we don't think about them.
 So we have - our view about what the world will look like over the next ten years in business or competitive situations, we're just no good.

 We do think we know something about what Coca-Cola's going to look like in ten years, or what Gillette's going to look like in ten years, or what Disney's going to look like in ten years, or what some of our operating subsidiaries are going to look like in ten years.

 We care a lot about that.
 We think a lot about that.
 We want to be right about that.
 If we're right about that, the other things get to be - you know, they're less important.
 And if we started focusing on those, we would miss a lot of big things.